aurghya-0/course-materials/Converted_C_guidelines/36.typ

   assignments and member accesses.
 - #strong[Discuss Real-World:] Discuss how structs relate to object-oriented concepts to set foundation for future learning.

-This guideline ensures clarity of concepts, gradual introduction of complexity, and consistent reinforcement through practical examples.
-It suits learners expanding from basic C programming knowledge into structured programming concepts.